$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Applications to Completely Positive Maps

 \subsection{Correspondence between POVMs and CP maps}

-Let $X$ be a compact Hausdorff space.
+Let $X$ be a compact Hausdorff space and $\h$ a Hilbert space.
 We now review the correspondence between regular POVMs on $X$ and completely positive maps on $\cx$ (see Chapter 4, \cite{Paulsen}).
 Because most of the subsequent results hinge upon this correspondence, we give a detailed description.

-Given a regular POVM $\mu:\ox\to\bh$ consider, for any $f\in\cx$, the map $B_f:\h\times\h\to\C$ defined by
+Given a regular POVM $\mu:\ox\to\bh$, consider for any $f\in\cx$, the map $B_f:\h\times\h\to\C$ defined by